hyperledger/indy-hipe/text/dkms/dkms-v4.md

 3. It discourages the use of modern cryptography for increased security and privacy, weakening our cybersecurity infrastructure.

-Distributed ledger technology can remove these barriers and make it much easier to share and verify public keys.
+Decentralized technologies such as distributed ledgers and edge protocols can remove these barriers and make it much easier to share and verify public keys.
 This enables each entity to manage its own authoritative key material without requiring approval from other parties.
 Furthermore, those changes can be seen immediately by the entity’s peers without requiring them to change their software or "certificate store".

-The use of DLTs for this purpose will bring DPKI into the mainstream—a combination of DIDs for decentralized identification and DKMS for decentralized key management.
+Maturing DLTs and protocols will bring DPKI into the mainstream—a combination of DIDs for decentralized identification and DKMS for decentralized key management.
 DPKI will provide a simple, secure, way to generate strong public/private key pairs, register them for easy discovery and verification, and rotate and retire them as needed to maintain strong security and privacy.

 ## 1.3.
 Benefits